mohitshivv/ecommerceOne/Roadmap.md

-display all products - completed search box for product - completed particular product details using params - completed cart page, from that remove from cart functionality - setup context for user logic and for storing current user details redux for cart items useonline to proper message when user is offline
+display all products - completed search box for product - completed particular product details using params - completed cart page, from that remove from cart functionality - setup context for user logic and for storing current user details redux for cart items - completed useonline to proper message when user is offline
 Login
 user profile